CarseusLai/carseuslai.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 🧑‍🚀 Biography
 I specialize in audio and firmware, with expertise in system analysis and debugging.
 I hold a master’s degree from the Department of Automation Technology at National Taipei University of Technology.
-My thesis, titled “Simulation of Drain Pipe Noise Environment and Practical Noise Reduction with Adaptive Filter NLMS Algorithm,” focused on simulating drain pipe noise and effectively reducing it using adaptive filtering techniques.<br>
+My thesis, titled “Simulation of Drain Pipe Noise Environment and Practical Noise Reduction with Adaptive Filter NLMS Algorithm” focused on simulating drain pipe noise and effectively reducing it using adaptive filtering techniques.<br>
 <br>
 **✨ Personal Attributes:** Reliable, detail-oriented, and analytical, with strong learning agility and excellent communication skills.
 <br>